Im20op1234/lpkg.sh/README.md

 ```
 ./lpkg.sh run package
 ```
-if there is no start.sh do this
+to run a script from the package do this
 ```
-./lpkg.sh run package script.sh
+./lpkg.sh run package [script].sh
 ```

 thats all for this.